 English translation: What is your name?

-Another variant: YOU NAME, YOU? with burrowed eyebrows.
+Another variant sometimes omitting WHAT: YOU NAME, YOU? with burrowed eyebrows in less formal register.

 Also see greetings in Deaf community.